Identification and Estimation of Joint Potential Outcome Distributions from a Single Study: Notation, Setup, and Assumptions

 We will denote by $S = f(V)$ a discrete variable that is some function of the baseline covariates V. S might just be a covariate contained in V that is selected by the analyst, e.g. 'sex'.
 Alternatively, S might be constructed by the analyst from V, e.g. 'weight tertile' derived from weight in pounds.
 To identify the joint distribution $\mathbb{P}(Y(0), Y(1))$ of interest, we require the following two assumptions regarding S:

 \begin{assumption} \textbf{S-relevance:} $S \not\perp\!\!\!\perp Y(0)$ \end{assumption} \begin{assumption} \textbf{S-conditional independence:} $S \perp\!\!\!\perp Y(1)|Y(0)$ \end{assumption}

 Assumption \ref{assumption:s-rel} simply states that S is associated with the untreated potential outcomes.
 Assumption \ref{assumption:s-ci} states that any effect modification by S on any scale is purely via the untreated potential outcome.
 For example, suppose S is weight tertile, A is an antiglycemic Type 2 Diabetes medication, and Y is occurrence of an adverse cardiovascular event within one year.
 S would surely satisfy Assumption 1, as cardiovascular events are more common in heavier people.
 Therefore, unconditional on Y(0), S would also be associated with Y(1) (assuming Y(0) and Y(1) are not independent, as they would surely not be).
 Furthermore, unconditional on Y(0), S would be an effect modifier on some scale.
 If the additive treatment effect were constant across weight tertiles, the multiplicative effect would not be, and vice versa.
-However, depending on the mechanism of action of the drug, it is plausible that all effect modification by weight tertile is via the untreated outcome, in which case Assumption \ref{assumption:s-ci} would hold.
-Informally, one might expect Assumption \ref{assumption:s-ci} if $S$ is completely unrelated to any variable impacting the treatment's mechanism of action.
+However, depending on the mechanism of action of the drug, it is possible that all effect modification by weight tertile is via the untreated outcome, in which case Assumption \ref{assumption:s-ci} would hold.
+We further discuss when Assumption \ref{assumption:s-ci} might hold in Section \ref{sec:causal_pie}.
 We stress that the analyst is free to select or construct S from available baseline covariates as they please so as to maximize the likelihood that these key assumptions hold.
 It might be that Assumption \ref{assumption:s-ci} only holds conditional on covariates.
 We will discuss this setting in Section \ref{subsection:het_adj}.